 We have the math and science club.
 This club provides scholarships to students in math and science.
-The students are able to fraternize through the club.
+The students are able to fraternize through club meetings and events.
 They also develop their leadership skills by helping in the organization of fun science activities.